 Although some of the clusters in this taxonomy bear some similarities with those of a recent study of travellers in Europe (Neuburger and Egger, 2020), the taxonomy developed in that study relied on inter-pandemic planned behaviours, not actual ones.
 Similarly, although the research by Neuburger and Egger (2020) used different scales, that study’s laid-back travellers segment was dominated by older and more experienced travellers.
 Conversely, in this China-based study of post-pandemic actual travel behaviours the same segment was dominated by younger travellers with lower risk perceptions and lower levels of anxiety.
 Additionally, while the anxious group in Neuburger and Egger (2020) accounted for 65% of their sample, our anxious ponderers were less than 23.4% of the sample.
 This could be explained by the fact that Neuburger and Egger’s (2020) study was conducted at the beginning of the pandemic (March, 2020), whereas this one was carried out at a stage when the pandemic was under control in China.

 All in all, the issues affecting our understanding of the gap between intended behaviours versus actual ones remain a complex field of inquiry likely to attract attention from scholars in the future.
 This is perhaps particularly pertinent to the effects of global pandemics on tourism, particularly given our still deficient understanding of the pathogen’s mutations and contagion mechanisms.
 It also remains to be established to what extent these gaps in our scientific knowledge about the virus may affect society’s level of trust in government advice, which would result in variances between inter-pandemic travel intentions and actual post-pandemic behaviours.
 Inevitably, the implications of these knowledge gaps for policy making in tourism and beyond are considerable at a time when post-pandemic economic recovery is a priority for most countries.

+This study was conducted in a single context, i.e. China, when the COVID-19 outbreak was under control within the country (i.e. October 2020), yet the pandemic was still happening in most parts of the world.
+While this context provides a valuable and early example of the post-pandemic travel, its unique situation may limit the generalization of its findings.
+Future studies on other contexts where and when the pandemic is under control are highly recommended and comparisons would be made to provide a more comprehensive understanding of the taxonomy as well as the intention – behaviour gap.
+Additionally, studies on international travel behaviours could also contribute significantly to this area of knowledge.

 References

+Ajzen, I. (1991).
+The theory of planned behavior.
+Organizational Behavior and Human Decision Processes, 50, 179–211.

 Burki, T. (2020), “China's successful control of COVID-19”, The Lancet Infectious Diseases, 20(11), pp. 1240-1241.